 7. Will the judging criteria of waves change?

 As a result of the nature of the waves on tour, the judging will also evolve.
 Though we have a great set of Professional judges in bodyboarding who have made major developments in recent years and will continue to progress with the tour.

-The first part of the interview with Gregg Taylor is right, here.
+Read the first part of the interview with Gregg Taylor.